Ron Saunders: Aston Villa

-He guided Villa to promotion to the First Division (as runners-up in the Second Division) in his first season as manager, also winning the League Cup.
+Saunders guided Villa to promotion to the First Division (as runners-up in the Second Division) in his first season as manager, also winning the League Cup.
 He became the first manager to take three clubs to the League Cup Final in three successive years.
 He re-established Villa as a top First Division club, winning the League Cup again in 1977.
 In 1980–81, he guided Villa to their first First Division title for 71 years.

 He resigned from Villa on 9 February 1982, due to a disagreement with the board over his contract.
 At the time, Villa were mid-table in the First Division and had reached the quarter-finals of the European Cup.
 His assistant Tony Barton took over, and led them to victory in the 1982 European Cup Final four months later.

 Birmingham City

-He moved straight to Villa's local rivals, Birmingham City.
+Saunders moved straight to Villa's local rivals, Birmingham City.
 They went down in 1984 but he got them back into the top flight at the first attempt.
 In January 1986, Saunders walked out on struggling Birmingham to take charge of local rivals and fellow strugglers West Bromwich Albion.

 West Bromwich Albion

-He was unable to stop Albion from sliding into the Second Division and was dismissed in September 1987, after failing to get them back into the First Division.
+Saunders was unable to stop Albion from sliding into the Second Division and was dismissed in September 1987, after failing to get them back into the First Division.
 This was his last managerial role.